 One Planet Economy Network: Europe (OPEN: EU)

-As the world’s largest economy, Europe must embark upon an immediate and major transformation to avert dangerous climate change and prevent ecosystem collapse.
+As the world's largest economy, Europe must embark upon an immediate and major transformation to avert dangerous climate change and prevent ecosystem collapse.
 Currently, the impact of the European economy is nearly three times larger than what is required for a sustainable world.
-The goal of the One Planet Economy Network: Europe (OPEN: EU) Project is to help transform the EU economy to a One Planet Economy by 2050.
+The goal of the One Planet Economy Network: Europe (OPEN: EU) Project therefore was to help transform the EU economy to a One Planet Economy by 2050.

 The One Planet Economy concept is very simple.
 Whether we are dealing with a corner shop, a multi-national corporation, or the European Union as the largest economy in the world, we need to manage our assets and liabilities in a sustainable way and be aware of future risks and opportunities.